 How to display form data in a table?

-Ninja Tables Fluent Forms integration is the answer.
+The answer- Ninja Tables Fluent Forms integrations.

 It unleashes lots of possibilities for online businesses.
 It’s also helpful for personal websites.
 Every subscription form submitted to a website can show up on a table.
 It’s easier to filter data from a table with custom filters and highlight cells with conditions.